 Depreciation adjustment when you used the standard mileage rate.
 If you used the standard mileage rate for the business use of your car, depreciation was included in that rate.
-The rate of depreciation that was allowed in the standard mileage rate is shown in the chart that follows.
-You must reduce your basis in your car
+The rate of depreciation that was allowed in the standard mileage rate is shown in the Rate of

-(but not below zero) by the amount of this depreciation.
+Depreciation Allowed in Standard Mileage Rate table, later.
+You must reduce your basis in your car (but not below zero) by the amount of this depreciation.